flaviut/nim-by-example/content/variables/type_casting_inference.md

 ---
 # Type Casting and Inference

-Nimrod is a statically typed language.
+Nim is a statically typed language.
 As such, each variable has a type associated with it.
 As seen in the previous example these types are inferred in the `const`, `let` and `var` declarations by the compiler.

 ```nimrod
 # These types are inferred.